yverdon/geocity/README.md

 **Load demo data**

-Create a file in `geocity/apps/submissions/management/commands/fixturize_data/` There is some examples in same folder and you can create new ones
+Create a file in `geocity/apps/submissions/management/commands/fixturize_data/`.

+There is some examples in same folder and you can create new ones.

+The file will automatically appear once it's created.

 `docker-compose run web python manage.py fixturize` is interactive and can use some arguments as :